 Located on the red sandstone hills of Badami in Karnataka, India, the cluster of four rock-cut cave temples are an impressive work of religious art and a showcase of Chalukya temple architecture.

-This page describe Cave – 4.
+This page describes Cave – 4, which is a Jain temple.
 Check the following pages for a detailed explanation of the other three caves:

 Cave – 4: Jain Temple